besartelezi/typescript-solid/README.md

   - [x] Do some investigating of my own
     - [x] Add those resources to README
     - [x] Write out new insights I've gained from other resources
+  - [x] Finish the S assignment
+    - [x] Write in that README about how I tackled that assignment
+    - [x] Comment code / explain what I did
 - [ ] 'O' here comes trouble - Theory
   - [ ] Read all information given to us by the coaches regarding the O of SOLID.
   - [ ] Add O of SOLID part in README